Harmon Killebrew: Statistics and achievements

-Killebrew was known as an all-around gentleman during his playing career.
-"He's one of the greatest of all time."
-He was even noted as being kind to the umpires:
+Power hitting

 Killebrew was known for his quick hands and exceptional upper-body strength, demonstrated by frequent "tape measure" home runs he hit in the prime of his career.
 Killebrew said his first home run in the Majors was his favorite, coming off Billy Hoeft at Griffith Stadium.
 He said of it, "Frank House was the catcher.
 When I came to the plate, he said, 'Kid, we're going to throw you a fastball.'
 I didn't know whether to believe him or not.
 I hit it out.
 It was one of the longest home runs I ever hit.
 As I crossed the plate, House said, 'That's the last time I ever tell you what pitch is coming.'"

-On August 3, 1962, he was the first batter ever to hit a baseball over the left field roof at Tiger Stadium, a seldom-reached target as contrasted with the old ballpark's smaller right field area.
+On August 3, 1962, he became the first hitter ever to hit a baseball over the left field roof at Tiger Stadium, a seldom-reached target as contrasted with the old ballpark's smaller right field area.
 Only three others accomplished this feat during the next 37 seasons before the stadium closed.
 On May 24, 1964, Harmon hit the longest measured homer at Baltimore's Memorial Stadium, 471 ft to deep left center.
 The ball landed in the far reaches of the bleachers.
 The only player to hit one completely out of the Orioles' stadium was Frank Robinson in 1966; his blast was reported as about 451 ft, or about 20 ft less than Killebrew's.
 On June 3, 1967, Killebrew hit a 520 ft home run, the longest measured home run ever hit at Metropolitan Stadium and, as of 2022, the longest in Twins history.
 That event is commemorated at the Mall of America in Bloomington, which includes a plaque marking home plate, and one red-painted seat from the Met which was placed at the location and elevation of the landing spot of the home run.
 Target Field had a statue of a Gold Glove outside Gate 34 that was exactly 520 ft from Target Field's home plate.
 It was moved to another location after the Twins created the Gate 34 experience.